Giovanni's Room: Adaptations

 In the late 1970s, filmmaker Michael Raeburn began working with James Baldwin on a movie adaptation of Giovanni's Room, with Baldwin writing the screenplay, and an all-star cast possibly including Robert De Niro and Marlon Brando; however, the project stalled and was eventually abandoned in the wake of financial demands made by Baldwin's agent.

 A BBC Radio 3 dramatization of Giovanni's Room by Neil Bartlett was broadcast in 2010.

 In 2024, BBC Radio 4 broadcast a five-part reading of the novel by Kyle Soller.

 In 2025, Phoenix Dance Theatre toured the UK with a modern dance adaptation, entitled Inside Giovanni's Room.

 Also in 2025, Quintessence Theatre Group in Philadelphia, Pennsylvania, produced the first stage adaptation of Giovanni's Room approved by James Baldwin's estate.
-Phylicia Rashad served as a creative consultant, with Billy Porter as a production sponsor.
+Co-adapted by Benjamin Sprunger and Paul Oakley Stovall, Phylicia Rashad served as a creative consultant, with Billy Porter as a production sponsor.
+The production ran for 36 performances with the New York Times hailing "[Baldwin's] works have been slow to come to stage and screen.
+But a new production of the novel 'Giovanni's Room' shows how rewarding it can be when done right."